DaJoker29/worldbuilding-project-omd/CAMPAIGNS/THE DILFES/SESSIONS/Session 63 - 07.23.2026.md

 - Porcelain bowl with metal lining
 - Signs and pairs of symbols of constellations and stars.
 Measurements between two symbols.
 Something is decreasing more and more over the years.

+**Ending**: We solved the puzzle and Linneaus's brother descends and Tessa starts to attack on sight.